 - A consideration of how to respond to the individual needs of children in creative and flexible ways, as many education settings and local authorities already are.
 This includes drawing on the wider skills of other staff or other families as appropriate.

-Whilst each individual case is different, below are some examples of alternative arrangements that could be put into place that we believe could fit the criteria of ‘reasonable endeavours’:
+Whilst each individual case is different, below are some examples of alternative arrangements that could be put into place that we believe could fit the criteria of ‘reasonable or best endeavours’:

 - Where deaf children and young people are known to have good use of their hearing for understanding spoken language, and/or known to have good lip-reading skills, using video conferencing instead of telephone appointments.

 - Providing remote communication support as needed.
 For example, if providing online teaching or doing any kind of online assessment, we would expect the education setting/local authority to consider funding the cost of a remote speech-to-text reporter or a BSL interpreter.
 Similarly, if a deaf child uses a communication support worker in the classroom, exploring if this support can still be provided remotely or in different ways to support a deaf child in completing homework tasks, etc.